-This is a really cute variation of Pin the Tail On (below, USA only) , but you have to place Elmo's nose on.
+This is a really cute variation of Pin the Tail On (supplier 1 or 3) , but you have to place Elmo's nose on.

 Pick up an Elmo puppet (or make a simple sock puppet) and have an adult voice Elmo hidden behind a table.
 Then play Simon Says, but of course make it Elmo Says to fit in with these Elmo birthday party ideas.